CS-433/ml-project-2-ml-project2-mma/README.md

 ## Dataset

+The data can be downloaded from this link https://drive.switch.ch/index.php/s/MIN35MEq1fdz9kC, using the following password: MMAMLproject2!.
 The data employed in this project comprises of a list of datasets indexed by date.
 Each date corresponds to a month from January 1926 to December 2020, and each dataset contains 94 different characteristics on n stocks as well as the returns.
 In our project we use just the top 100 stocks based on market cap and years from 2000 to 2020.

 ## Code structure